 Lemon pesto can be frozen without problems.

-I recommend portioning it into small jars or an ice cube tray so you can thaw only the amount you need.
+I recommend portioning it into small jars or an ice cube tray so you only thaw the amount you need.

 Once frozen, it keeps for about 2 months.